saschamonteiro/certchecker/README.md

 This is written in GO and the assets are currently only build for Linux amd64.

+The concurrency for host cert checking is currently set to 128.

 ## Usage
 ### Linux amd64
 ```